-- 3. Choose the stream type. - 4.
-(Optional) If you require a flow of change that is different from the default for the stream type, enable or disable the corresponding Change propagation option (To parent and From parent).
+3. Choose the stream type, which can be any of the following:

-5. For release and development streams, choose the parent stream; for mainline streams, enter the depot where the mainline will be stored.
+- Mainline: The base, trunk, or parent of a stream system. - Development: Used for long-term projects and major new features.
+Has a controlled flow.
+Can be changed. - Release: Used for fixing bugs, testing, and release distribution.
+Has a controlled flow.
+Can be changed. - Virtual: Used to narrow the scope and submit directly to parent. - Task: Used for lightweight branches, bug fixes, and new features.
+Task streams are usually short-lived and only promote edited files to the repository.
+Branches and integrated files are stored in shadow tables that are removed when the task stream is deleted or unloaded. - 4.
+(Optional) If you require a flow of change that is different from the default for the stream type, enable or disable the corresponding Change propagation option (To parent and From parent). - 5.
+For release and development streams, choose the parent stream; for mainline streams, enter the depot where the mainline will be stored.